 2. Throwing a Basketball in the Basket

-When a basketball player aims to score a basket, he/she tends to hold a ball at an angle and then throw it.
+When a basketball player aims to score a basket, he/she tends to hold a ball at an angle, and he/she throws it.
 This causes the ball to move along the horizontal direction while rising in height at the same time.
 Hence, due to the presence of both horizontal and vertical motion, a projectile motion is said to be existing.

-Sneezing is the natural response of our body to eject out the dust and germ particles.
+Sneezing is the natural response of our body to eject foreign particles forcibly from the mouth and nose.
 While sneezing, the particles and droplets coming out of the mouth exhibit a projectile motion while landing on the objects and surfaces nearby.